AbstractMenus/Docs/start/hocon.rst

 If you have only one element inside list, you can specify it as regular parameter.

-For example, you have list of strigns and only strign inside.
+For example, you have list of strigns and only string inside.
 Then this:

 ::